biggie-boss/LoreRim/README.md

 - Mine Doors Redone
 - Moonsugar HD
 - More Scars - A Slider for Racemenu - Causes Issues
+- Olenveld - complaints of repetitiveness, excessive bugs, entire objects missing from the worldspace, doesn't appear to be updated still
 - Orc Strongholds Individual mods
 - Pfuscher AIO Textures/Meshes
+- Project AHO - Unimmersive giant platforms in the world, navmesh and lighting related crashes, complaints of boring gameplay and imbalance.
 - Quaint Raven Rock
 - Rally's Banners of Skyrim
 - Requiem ECSS